oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 - RNN primitive in CUDA backend can be implemented using `cudnnRNNForward` and `cudnnRNNBackward` primitives of cuDNN.

-- cuDNN's primitives only support two algorithm of RNN
+- cuDNN's primitives only support two algorithm of RNN.

     - `CUDNN_LSTM`